Jeff Beck, guitar god who influenced generations, dies at 78

 Beck was among the rock-guitarist pantheon from the late ’60s that included Eric Clapton, Jimmy Page and Jimi Hendrix.
 Beck won eight Grammy Awards and was inducted into the Rock and Roll Hall of Fame twice — once with the Yardbirds in 1992 and again as a solo artist in 2009.
 He was ranked fifth in Rolling Stone magazine’s list of the “100 Greatest Guitarists of All Time.”

-Beck played guitar with vocalists as varied as Luciano Pavarotti, Macy Gray, Chrissie Hynde, Joss Stone, Imelda May, Cyndi Lauper, Wynonna Judd and Buddy Guy.
+Beck played guitar with vocalists as varied as Luciano Pavarotti, Macy Gray, Chrissie Hynde, Joss Stone, Imelda May, Cyndi Lauper, Wynonna Judd, Buddy Guy and Johnny Depp.
 He made two records with Rod Stewart — 1968’s “Truth” and 1969’s “Beck-Ola” — and one with a 64-piece orchestra, “Emotion & Commotion.”

 “I like an element of chaos in music.
 That feeling is the best thing ever, as long as you don’t have too much of it.
 It’s got to be in balance.
 I just saw Cirque du Soleil, and it struck me as complete organized chaos,” he told Guitar World in 2014.
 “If I could turn that into music, it’s not far away from what my ultimate goal would be, which is to delight people with chaos and beauty at the same time.”